-If 6 video streams are being shared and I turn off my video stream, can another participant share their video?
+If the maximum number of video streams are being shared and I turn off my video stream, can another participant share their video?

 Yes, panelists and organizers can stop and share video streams at any time.
 Organizers can also disable a panelist video stream so that another panelist can share their webcam.

 Yes.
 You can pause your webcam temporarily by clicking the Pause button on the top-right corner of your webcam feed.

 Yes!
 HDFaces video conferencing is available for GoToMeeting, GoToWebinar and GoToTraining at no additional cost.

 Install your webcam using the manufacturer's installation instructions.
 You can set your webcam settings from GoToWebinar Preferences.
 We recommend using a headset with mic and speakers (VoIP) instead of your webcam's built-in mic and speakers.